suse-edge/edge-image-builder/README.md

 * `--build-dir` - (Optional) If unspecified, EIB will create a `_build` directory under the image configuration directory for assembling/generating the components used in the build which will persist after EIB finishes.
 This may also be specified to another location within a mounted volume.
-The directory will contain subdirectories storing the respective artifacts of the different builds.
+The directory will contain subdirectories storing the respective artifacts of the different builds as well as cached copies of certain downloaded files.
 * `--validate` - If specified, the specified image definition and configuration directory will be checked to ensure the build can proceed, however the image will not actually be built.